-The impacts to State Rank S2 status habitats shall be mitigated through preservation at an offsite location.
-The applicant shall place a conservation easement over this location to permanently preserve an area to compensate for areas of impacted sensitive habitat at the proposed Central Coast Transfer Station site (Cypress forest-tall and Cypress forest - intermediate).
-At a minimum 3:1 ratio, the conservation easement shall include a minimum 1.8 acres and may consist of a mixture of the three cypress morphotypes; pygmy, intermediate, and/or tall cypress and Bolander's pine forest.
-The acreage is not in addition to the area being preserved for impacts to sensitive-listed individual tree species within the cypress forest--tall and intermediate--map units, and shall be coincident to the area placed under conservation easement per Mitigation Measure BIO-1b.
-To mitigate for the removal of 0.58 acre of Mendocino pygmy cypress (tall and intermediate morphotypes) [12.6% of onsite map units] the County will designate the Caspar Pygmy Forest Preserve encompassing a 28.3 acre County-owned parcel off Prairie Way in Caspar (APN 118-500-45).
-The proposed preservation site has a variety of habitats present, including pygmy cypress forest (short morphotype), Bishop Pine Forest Alliance, and pygmy cypress intermediate and tall morphotypes.
-Vegetation communities mapping conducted at the site documented 12.3 acres of intermediate and tall morphotypes, as well as 7.1 acres of high quality pygmy cypress (short morphotype) [WRA 2015].
-Therefore, a total of 19.4 acres of pygmy cypress forest will be preserved.
-This mitigation in the form of preservation would result in an approximate 30:1 mitigation ratio for impacts.
+The impacts to 0.6 acres of Cypress forest habitat shall be mitigated through preservation at an offsite location.
+The County and City propose to use a site identified as Assessor's Parcel Number (APN) 118-500-45 which is adjacent to and north of the Caspar transfer station parcel.
+A conservation easement will be placed over the preservation site to permanently preserve an area to compensate for areas of impact at the proposed project site (Cypress forest-tall and Cypress forest - intermediate).
+The conservation easement may consist of a mixture of the three cypress morphotypes; pygmy, intermediate, and/or tall cypress and Bolander's pine forest.

+To mitigate for the removal of 0.6 acre of cypress forest (tall and intermediate morphotypes) [12.6% of onsite map units], the County will designate the Caspar Pygmy Forest Preserve encompassing a 28.3 acre parcel.
 The County will execute appropriate legal documents to guarantee that the Caspar Pygmy Forest Preserve will remain undeveloped in perpetuity and accessible for botanical research and other activities consistent with undiminished protection of the habitat.
 This may be accomplished by transferring title or an easement to an established conservation organization subject to a preservation covenant, or, if no such organization is found, by the County recording a covenant creating a conservation easement on behalf of the public.
 In that instance, the County will secure all access points to the property and post warning signs.
-Periodic inspection of the Caspar Pygmy Forest Preserve will be made by County personnel at the same times as the mandatory inspections are made of the cover of the nearby closed CasparLandfill.
+Periodic inspection of the Caspar Pygmy Forest Preserve will be made by County personnel at the same times as mandatory inspections are made of the cover of the nearby closed Caspar Landfill.

-Finding: Mitigation Measure BIO-2 will reduce to insignificance any impacts on sensitive listed habitats with State Rank S2 Status (Cypress forest - tall and Cypress forest - intermediate).
+Finding: Mitigation Measure BIO-2a will reduce to insignificance any impacts on Cypress forest - tall and Cypress forest - intermediate.
 Implementing this mitigation measure for biological impact is feasible and enforceable.
-Based upon the Final EIR and the entire record, the CJPA finds that the potentially significant project impact identified in Impact BIO-2 will be mitigated to a less-than-significant level by the implementation of Mitigation Measure BIO-2.
+Based upon the Revised Final EIR and the entire record, the City and County finds that the potentially significant project impact identified in Impact BIO-2 concerning Cypress forest will be mitigated to a less-than-significant level by the implementation of Mitigation Measure BIO-2a.
 Changes or alterations have been required in, or incorporated into, the project that avoid or substantially lessen the significant effects of the project on the environment (Pub.
 Res.
 Code §21081(a)(1); Cal.
 Code Regs. §15091(a)(1)).